 I have been raised on a farm, and have learned a thing or two about the value of hard work and dedication.
 As the leader of the band, it has been my pleasure to work with some amazing young musicians over the years.
 Each one has a left a mark on the music we play today.
 Besides music, I enjoy fishing, cooking, baking, and competitive shooting.
 Every day is an adventure!

-Our newest band member is Mason Ruble who is 15 years old.
+Our newest band member is Mason Ruble.
 When he was eight years old, his dad showed him a couple banjo rolls, and he hasn't stopped playing since.
 At 9 years old, he joined the Kansas Bluegrass Association's Treblemakers, an all youth bluegrass band, that included his brother Wayne, and others.
 He grew his love for traditional music with them for 6 years.
 During that time he made a special appearance with the Salty Dogs on the TV show, Little Big Shots.

 Mason never met a stranger.
 When he isn't playing music, he enjoys hunting, fishing, shooting sports, bluegrass festivals, and jams.
 He lives with his family outside Minneapolis, Kansas on a homestead.